NoviceMAn-prog/abhishek-sites/content/publication/aga-gan-attribute-guided-attention-generative-adversarial-network-with-u-net-for-face-hallucination/index.md

   - Sukalpa Chanda
   - Umapada Pal
 publication_short: ""
-abstract: The performance of facial super-resolution methods relies on their ability to recover facial structures and salient features effectively.
+abstract: "The performance of facial super-resolution methods relies on their ability to recover facial structures and salient features effectively.
 Even though the convolutional neural network and generative adversarial network-based methods deliver impressive performances on face hallucination